Wednesday, July 25, 2018

 Most bloomed earlier and are now fattening seeds.

 New Jersey tea.
 Blooming on both sides of one of our trails.
+This is what patriotic Americans once brewed, after they threw the high-tax British tea into Boston harbor.

 Thus, when we walk these footpaths, we're in the ecosystem.
 We don't just see it.
 The ecosystem touches us as we touch it.
 Butterflies and beetles land on our shoulders.
 (We wear repellent to keep ticks and chiggers off our legs and ankles.
 How did the Native Americans do that?)